kshedden/workshops/ds-academy/math_review.md

 [moment](<https://en.wikipedia.org/wiki/Moment_(mathematics)>) or as a [quantile](https://en.wikipedia.org/wiki/Quantile).

-- Moments are expectations of (possibly) transformed values.
+- Moments are expectations of (possibly) transformed random values.

   - The expected value $E[X]$ is a moment, but so is $E[X^4]$ and $E[\exp(X)]$.